How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: -Precision, -Recall and Authenticity

 \subsubsection{Authenticity}

-Generalization is independent of precision and recall since a model achieves perfect fidelity and diversity without truly generating any samples, simply by resampling training data.
+Generalization is independent of precision and recall since a model can achieve perfect fidelity and diversity without truly generating any samples, simply by resampling training data.
 Unlike discriminative models for which generalization is easily tested via held-out data, evaluating generalization in generative models is not straightforward \cite{adlam2019investigating, meehan2020non}.
 We propose an {\it authenticity}~score~$A \in [0, 1]$ to quantify the rate by which a model generates {\it new} samples.
 To pin down a mathematical definition for $A$, we reformulate $\mathbb{P}_g $ as a mixture of densities as follows:

-where $\mathbb{P}^\prime_g$ is the generative distribution conditioned~on~the synthetic samples being non-overfitted ($a$=1), and $\delta_{g,\epsilon}$ is a noisy distribution over training data.~In~particular,~we~define $\delta_{g,\epsilon}$ as $\delta_{g,\epsilon} = \delta_{g} \ast \mathcal{N}(0, \epsilon^2)$, where $\delta_g$ is a discrete distribution that places an unknown probability mass on each training data point in $\mathcal{D}_{real}$, $\epsilon$ is an arbitrarily small noise variance, and $\ast$ is the convolution operator.
+where $\mathbb{P}^\prime_g$ is the generative distribution conditioned~on~the synthetic samples not being copied, and $\delta_{g,\epsilon}$ is a noisy distribution over training data.
+In particular, we define $\delta_{g,\epsilon}$ as $\delta_{g,\epsilon} = \delta_{g} \ast \mathcal{N}(0, \epsilon^2)$, where $\delta_g$ is a discrete distribution that places an unknown probability mass on each training data point in $\mathcal{D}_{real}$, $\epsilon$ is an arbitrarily small noise variance, and $\ast$ is the convolution operator.
 Essentially, (\ref{authensc}) assumes that the model flips a (biased coin), pulling off a training sample with probability $1-A$ and adding some noise to it, or innovating a new sample with probability $A$.
-A model with $A=1$ always innovates, whereas an overfitted model will concentrate $\mathbb{P}_g$ around the training data.